lewishowles/components/src/components/content/data-table/data-table.md

 ## To do

 - Add options for turning columns on and off, and remembering those choices for the table
+  - When loading, determine the columns that are active based on localstorage, defaulting to all visible
+  - When updating the visibility of a column, store that in localstorage
 - Allow selecting of columns, model of selected columns with their row data (so that you can access IDs etc)